-- Obtain evidence at the foreign country's consulate in Japan under a bilateral agreement.
-For example, under the US-Japan Consular Convention, a deposition can be taken from a willing witness for use by a court in the US, if the deposition is both: - presided over by a US consular officer under a court order or commission; and - conducted on the US consular premises. - 29.
-What are the procedures to enforce a foreign judgment in the local courts?
+- Request a Japanese court to obtain evidence under a bilateral agreement or with approval from the Japanese government secured through diplomatic channels on a caseby-case basis.
+The District Court that has jurisdiction over a witness obtains evidence from the witness. - Obtain evidence at the foreign country's consulate in Japan under a bilateral agreement.
+For example, under the US-Japan Consular Convention, a deposition can be taken from a willing witness for use by a court in the US, if the deposition is both: - presided over by a US consular officer under a court order or commission; and - conducted on the US consular premises.

+Enforcement of a foreign judgment

+29. What are the procedures to enforce a foreign judgment in the local courts?